metonym/svelte-pincode/README.md

 > Pincode component for Svelte.

 A pin code is a short sequence of characters (usually numeric) used for verification.
-It differs from a password in that it is typically ephemeral (e.g., invalid after 5 minutes) and not determined by the user.
+It differs from a password in that it is typically ephemeral and is not predetermined by the user.

 Try it in the [Svelte REPL](https://svelte.dev/repl/2841eef46bfb49c4a848a2a063602e5d?version=3.31.0).